chinins/terrasys/README.md

 # Terrasys
-Terrasys is a proof of concept to store assigned frequencies on the etherium bloclchain.
+Terrasys is a proof of concept to store assigned frequencies on the etherium blockchain.
 It's goal is to enhance a legacy system to become a blockchain dapp.
 Smart contract and blockchain implementation is work in progress.

 ## Screeshot
 <img src="./client/src/assets/screenshot.png"/>